azureholic/CW-Repeated-Calls/evaluations/README.md

       - I tried increasing rate limits of models to the maximum, but to no avail
       - This is a [known product-related issue](https://learn.microsoft.com/en-us/answers/questions/2237624/getting-rate-limit-exceeded-when-testing-ai-agent) and the recommended action is to wait...
     - Even if we would be able to get this to consistently work, I am not sure how the evaluation is truly "continuous", when for each time that you create an evaluation you have to provide a thread_id and run_id...
-      - There is an option to sample the continuous evaluations to limit costs [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents#customize-your-sampling-configuration) (if you can figure how to actually make the evaluations continuous)
+      - There is an option to sample the continuous evaluations to limit costs [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents#customize-your-sampling-configuration) (if you can figure out how to actually make the evaluations continuous)
     - I could internally reach out to the person responsible for this documentation for further information, if desired.

   - **Evaluate production:** save queries and responses/conversations to a database, then perform data preparation and feed them to an evaluation script.
 This adds storage overhead.